UofABioinformaticsHub/GumCreek2012/scripts/05_GeneticDrift.md

 |  0.5  |    0.81     |
 |  0.8  |    0.65     |

-Table: Approximate correlations between starting allele frequencies in two populations, for three chosen values of $\sigma$
+Table: Approximate correlations between starting allele frequencies in two populations, for the chosen values of $\sigma$

 # Run Simulations